-In light of the low starting base, a relatively small investment in federal government budgetary terms, will provide significant returns for government, industry, and the Australian community.
-This submission proposes an investment of \$72 million over four years (\$9 million of which has already been committed by the current Government) to re-establish national leadership and Australia's international reputation on animal welfare.
+While the Australian Government has committed to a range of measures to re-establish national frameworks in animal welfare, current funding allocations are inadequate.
+A small additional investment to bolster current funding commitments would provide significant returns for government, industry, and the Australian community.
+We propose an investment of \$82 million over four years (\$9 million of which has already been committed by the current Government) to ensure the objectives of the Australian Government in renewing national leadership, promoting community confidence, supporting industry sustainability, and providing assurances to international trade partners can be realised.

-This includes renewing the Australian Animal Welfare Strategy, establishing a national Commission of Animal Welfare, and creating an Inspector-General for Animal Welfare.
-The proposed policies draw from current government policy commitments and the recommendations of the Australian Productivity Commission, and are broadly consistent with principles agreed to by Australian agriculture ministers.
+This funding would support renewing and implementing the Australian Animal Welfare Strategy, establishing a national Commission of Animal Welfare, and broadening the remit of the Inspector-General for Animal Welfare and Live Animal Exports.
+These proposed policies draw from current government policy commitments, the recommendations of the Australian

+Productivity Commission, and the principles agreed at the Agriculture Ministers' Forum of 25 October 2019.

-For further background to these and other reforms, please see our report, Building a Fairer Australia for Animals, available for download at www.fairgoforanimals.org.au
+For further background to these and other reforms, please see our 2022 report, Building a Fairer Australia for Animals at www.fairgoforanimals.org.au